 Most financial advisers will have a “typical” client.
 For some, this may be clients with a certain amount of money to invest, others may specialise in helping clients during the transition to retirement.
 It is always worth finding out if an adviser specialises in a particular area of financial advice, and if they have a lot of experience advising clients in a similar position to you.

-If your plans for 2020 include engaging with a financial adviser, have a think about asking them the questions I have set out above.
+If your plans for this year include engaging with a financial adviser, have a think about asking them the questions I have set out above.